raktimava29/Canvas/README.md

 -   🔑 Google OAuth login & JWT session management
 -   📝 Notepad and 🧾 whiteboard tools per video
 -   🔒 Role-based access: only owners can edit their content
--   📦 Deployed as a single web service on [Render](https://render.com)
+-   📦 Backend Server is Deployed as a single web service on [Render](https://render.com)
+-   📦 Frontend Client part is Deployed as a project on [Vercel](https://vercel.com/)
 -   🌐 Fully responsive Chakra UI design with theme switching

 ------------------------------------------------------------------------